Hemmalaget/hemmalaget/README.md

 ## Deployment

 The website is automatically deployed whenever a new version of the `master` branch is pushed to Github.
-By Github Pages convention, the public files are served from the docs-directory.
+By Github Pages convention, the public files are served from the dist-directory.

 ```bash
 yarn run deploy